The LeadersIn Maritime Law

-Over a period of more than 140 years, the laws regarding the inspection and certification of U.S. flag carrying vessels have developed.
+Over the past centuries, the laws regarding the inspection and certification of U.S. flag-carrying vessels have evolved and developed.
 Since consolidating these laws into 46 U.S.C.
-Chapter 33, vessels are subject to inspection and certification by the Coast Guard on a regular basis to ensure their safety.
-According to this, all U.S. flag carrying vessels are required to be inspected by the U.S. Coast Guard on a regular basis.
-For passenger vessels, nautical school vessels, and small passenger vessels, the inspection must occur at least once per year after the initial inspection, whereas all other vessels can go as long as five years between inspections.
+Chapter 33, vessels are subject to inspection and certification by the Coast Guard.
+For passenger vessels, nautical school vessels, and small passenger vessels, the inspection must occur at least once per year after the initial inspection, whereas all other vessels can go up to five years between inspections.

 The following vessels all require this regular inspection: